 Education

 With the government offering free education up to tertiary level, Brunei values education much like others.
-Along with various universities of higher study, the nation has Institute Teknologi Brunei and Universiti Brunei Darussalam.
+Along with various universities of higher study, the nation has the Institute Teknologi Brunei and Universiti Brunei Darussalam.

 Healthcare

 Every person living in Brunei has access to free healthcare facilities thanks to a complete system.
-Additionally among Southeast Asia's countries, this one has among the highest life expectancies.
+Additionally, among Southeast Asia's countries, this one has among the highest life expectancies.

 Tourism